 Student are given three (3) days of personal emergency time each academic year, for a total of nine (9) days of personal emergency time during the 36-month course.
 This time should only be taken for true illness, emergencies, and/or inclement weather.
+Using personal emergency time from clinical also prevents you from participating in academic activities for that day.
+You will need to follow the procedures for missing class as well.
 Students may be requested to submit a physician's report documenting illness.